N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

-\begin{lemma} In the setup of the previous paragraph, suppose that the labels in $L$ are constant on circuits in $G$ (we do not require that the integer labellings are constant).
-Then every Cartier function $f:V \ra \bb{Z}$ is Cartier-achievable. \end{lemma} Before proving \cref{lem:achieveable_functions}, we briefly discuss the notion of a 2-vertex connected component of a graph $G$.
+Suppose moreover that we pick a vertex $v_0$ such that $f(v_0) = 0$.
+Then it is possible to choose the $f_i$ such that $f_i(v_0) =0$ for all $i$. \end{lemma} Before proving \cref{lem:achieveable_functions}, we briefly discuss the notion of a 2-vertex connected component of a graph $G$.
+Suppose that $G$ has no loops.
 Observe that any edge of a graph $G$ is contained in a 2-vertex connected subgraph (namely itself), and further that for any two 2-vertex-connected subgraphs $H_1$ and $H_2$ containing the same edge $e$, we have that $H_1 \cup H_2$ is also 2-vertex connected.
 As such, any edge of $G$ is contained in a unique maximal 2-connected subgraph.
-In particular, if $G$ contains no isolated vertices then $G$ is the union of its maximal 2-vertex-connected subgraphs. \begin{proof}[Proof of \cref{lem:achieveable_functions}] We will inductively pick a sequence of subgraphs and Cartier pre-achievable functions $f_1, \cdots, f_n$ on $G$ such that for all $i$, we have that $f|_{H_i} = \sum_{j=1}^if_i|_{H_i}$.
+In particular, if $G$ contains no isolated vertices then $G$ is the union of its maximal 2-vertex-connected subgraphs. \begin{proof}[Proof of \cref{lem:achieveable_functions}] We immediately reduce to the case where $G$ has no loops.
+We will inductively pick a sequence of subgraphs and Cartier pre-achievable functions $f_1, \cdots, f_n$ on $G$ such that for all $i$, we have that $f|_{H_i} = \sum_{j=1}^if_j|_{H_i}$.
+It is clear by induction on $i$ that $f_i(v_0) =0$ for all $i$.

-Pick $H_1$ to be some 2-vertex-connected component of $G$.
-Then pick $H_{i+1}$ to be the union of $H_i$ with some 2-vertex-connected component $G_i$ of $G$ such that $G_i \cap H_i$ consists of exactly one vertex.
+Pick $H_1 = G_1$ to be the 2-vertex-connected component of $G$ containing $v_0$.
+Then pick $H_{i+1}$ to be the union of $H_i$ with some 2-vertex-connected component $G_{i+1}$ of $G$ such that $G_{i+1} \cap H_i$ consists of exactly one vertex.
 Since $G$ is connected, we see that this procedure eventually exhausts the whole of $G$.

 Define $f_i$ by

 where $v'$ is chosen to be the unique vertex in $H_i$ such that $v$ and $v'$ are connected in the graph obtained from $G$ by removing every edge in $H_i$.